bantonow/bantonow.github.io/index.markdown

 <img src="images/headshot.jpg" style="float: left; margin-right: 20px; width: 320px;">

-Hi, I'm Ben.
-I'm a Junior at the University of Michigan studying Computer Science and Cognitive Science with a business minor through the Ross School of Business.
+Hi, I'm Ben!
+I'm a Junior at the University of Michigan studying Computer Science and Cognitive Science with a business minor.

-I'm an aspiring Product Manager who is excited about health tech and human-computer interaction.
+I'm an aspiring Product Manager who is excited about human-computer interaction and health tech.
 I want to work with brilliant people who build things that improve people's physical and mental health.
 I'm especially excited about wearables, AR/VR, and leveraging AI/ML (sorry) to make whatever we're building better.

 I spent my summer at UC Berkeley working at an open-source health tech initiative within [Project Jupyter](https://jupyter.org/).
-It's called [JupyterHealth](https://jupyterhealth.org/), and we're trying reshape how healthcare systems can use data from consumer-facing wearables.
+It's called [JupyterHealth](https://jupyterhealth.org/), and it's trying to reshape how healthcare systems can use data from consumer-facing wearables.

-During the school year, I'm an undergraduate TA for [EECS 280](https://eecs280.org/), the 3rd largest course at Michigan.
+During the school year, I'm a TA for [EECS 280](https://eecs280.org/), the 3rd largest course at Michigan.
 I teach a lab section and do whatever I can to be an impactful teacher and mentor for my students.

 I'm a freelance Software Engineeer for [Focus for Democracy](https://www.focus4democracy.org/), a nonprofit dedicated to empowering political donors to make the most impactful contributions possible to strengthen democracy.
 I write code and build internal apps to help them raise more money.

 I'm also the Technical Product Manager for the [Michigan Fashion Media Summit](https://www.michiganfashionmediasummit.com/), a student-run organization that organizes the largest collegiate conference for students interested in working in fashion.
 This past year we had more than 600 attendees.
 Every year it gets better (somehow).

-I just got involved in [V1](https://v1michigan.com/), the largest community of builders on campus.
+I just got involved in [V1](https://v1michigan.com/), the largest community of builders at UMich.
 It's inspiring to see what some of these people are doing, and I'm so excited to be hacking alongside them.

 <!-- I also run the Asia section of the Michigan Journal of International Affairs.
 I have an awesome team of writers who are probably the only other people at Michigan subscribed to The Economist.   -->